Finally! An important analog utility meter choice bill has been introduced in both the New York State Senate and the Assembly!

 Senator Zellnor Myrie (718) 284-4700

-The message is “Please co-sponsor and vote for S8765 that provides for consumer protection and utility meter choice.
+The message is: ”Please support Harckhams’s bill S8765 on utility meter choice when it gets re-introduced (and possibly re-numbered) in January.
 Smart meters are bad for our health, bad for our privacy, bad for the environment, bad for business, and therefore, bad for New York!
-Only analog meters or a wired smart grid are acceptable.
+For some people only analog meters are acceptable, due to radiation and dirty electricity problems.
 Analog meters have worked safely and reliably for 100 years.
-Furthermore, consumers have already paid for a wired smart grid built on fiber optic networks through billions in Verizon fees.
+Furthermore, consumers have already paid for a wired fiber optic network through billions in Verizon fees.
 No more delays.
 The telecoms and utilities must deliver.”

 You can read the 1-page bill here: